dgunning/cord19/cord/docs/DesignNotes.md

 ### Similarity Index
-The similarity index is built by down-sampling the 768-dimension specter document vectors to 100 dimensions and adding them to an **Annoy** index.
+The similarity index is built by adding the 768-dimension specter document vectors to an **Annoy** index.
 This annoy index will then return the most similar papers to a given document.
 Annoy is a simple and very performant library for nearest neighbour search - originally developed at Spotify.

-We downsample to reduce the size of the Annoy index, and 100 dimensions gives us a 40 MB index.
-Downsampling is done using **PCA**.
-We chose to use PCA over **TSNE** since it is much faster.
-In addition to downsampling to 100 dimensions, we also add **1d** and **2d** vectors.
+In addition to the 768 dimension vector we use PCA to downsample to **1d** and **2d** vectors.
 The 1d and 2d vectors are used for visualizing where a paper fits in the overall vector space, in the function `papers.search_2d`.
+This gives the user a nice visual context about the topic they are currently looking at

 <br/>